EvitaKnits/cerebral-cipher/README.md

 #### Fix:
 In my investigation, I found that the line of code I had intended to perform this check inside the userSubmission function `if (GUESSROW.circles.length === 4) {` wasn't actually going to to achieve the desired outcome.
 I had to change things so the submit button would be disabled by default and then conditionally enabled.
 Please see the difference between [this commit before](https://github.com/EvitaKnits/cerebral-cipher/commit/d8690fcfeb51c358c2ff1a60c5cd87e6e7bc58d2) and [this commit after](https://github.com/EvitaKnits/cerebral-cipher/commit/efa6433d3fcad936e2bfc3b39c7b67555854a38f) for the changes I made to achieve this.

+Note: in my work after fixing this bug, I moved away from this approach and added a pop-up error message if a user tries to submit a guess with less than 4 circles filled in.
+This is more informative than simply not being able to use a button because its greyed out.

 ---

 ### Bug Two